Summary

 One of the main treatments for breast cancer is surgery.
 The two types of surgery are:

-In most cases, breast cancer surgery will also involve the removal of one or more lymph nodes from the armpit (axilla).
+In many cases, breast cancer surgery may also involve the removal of one or more lymph nodes from the armpit (axilla).

-Some women choose to have breast reconstruction surgery to give a similar appearance to the look of their original breast when wearing normal clothes.
+There are several reasons why women may choose to have breast reconstruction surgery, including achieving a similar appearance to the look of their original breast when wearing normal clothes as well as managing emotional aspects of their experience.

 Breast-conserving treatment (lumpectomy)